mopidy/mopidy/docs/api/js.rst

     The maximum number of milliseconds to wait after a connection error before we try to reconnect.
 Defaults to 64000.

+``callingConvention``
+    Which calling convention to use when calling methods.
+The default is "by-position-only".

 ``webSocket``
     An existing WebSocket object to be used instead of creating a new WebSocket.
 Defaults to undefined.